Th4nat0s1s/PyFlyff-Installer/README.md

 # Features

-Mini Ftool: You can setup an auto hotkey to automatically use a skill/item for you (good for heal spam or mage/psy/elementor 1x1) to stop it, press the same key you used to start it.
+Mini Ftool: You can setup up to 2 hotkeys to automatically use a skill/item for you (good for heal spam or mage/psy/elementor 1x1).
+To stop it, press the same key you used to start the loop.

+To setup the second hotkey, separate both keys with a comma ","

+Example:

+In-Game Hotkey(s): f1,5
+Interval(s): 1,45

+Note that, "f1" will always be pressed, and once the interval reaches 45 seconds, it will then press the "5" key.

 Alt Control: You can set hotkeys for the Main Client to send a direct command to the Alt Client.
 Good if you don't want to use the Mini Ftool, but still want to command your FS/RM without having to alt+tab.
 To set multiple keys (up to 20 keys) add commas between each one.